JodieMullins/CY-Product_Website/README.md

     - ensure Node.js is installed on the local machine

 4. Right-click within the 'index.html' file and choose 'Show Preview' to view / click on web pages.
-    - Alternatively, may also copy the URL from the Live Preview window into a regular browser window for further inspection.